UAE Updates Crypto Laws, Exempts Transactions from Value-Added Tax

 The new tax exemption, effective November 15, 2024, was announced by the Federal Tax Authority (FTA).
 The Arabic version of the announcement was released on October 2 and the English translation on October 4, Coindesk reported.

 By exempting crypto transactions from the standard 5% VAT, the UAE government aims to align digital assets with traditional financial services, which often enjoy similar exemptions.
-This regulatory update covers the exchange and transfer of ownership of digital assets, meaning that all cryptocurrency conversions and transfers will be free from the VAT burden.
+This regulatory update covers the exchange and transfer of ownership of digital assets.
+That means all cryptocurrency conversions and transfers will be free from the VAT burden.

 The FTA defined virtual assets as digital representations of value that can be traded or used for investment purposes, distinguishing them from fiat currencies or financial securities.
 The updated regulations have brought about clarity by formally exempting virtual assets from VAT, according to a section of the country's regulations.